 Dental disease is one of the most common medical conditions seen by veterinarians.
 Over 80% of dogs over the age of three have active dental disease.

-Few dogs show obvious signs of dental disease, so it’s up to the dog’s family and veterinarian to uncover this hidden and often painful condition.
+Few dogs show obvious signs of dental disease, so it is up to the dog’s family and veterinarian to uncover this hidden and often painful condition.

 Are dental problems the same in pets and people?

-No. In people, the most common problem is tooth decay.
-It’s caused by the loss of calcium from the tooth’s enamel, resulting in painful, infected cavities (caries).
+No. In people, the most common problem is tooth decay which is due to the loss of calcium from the tooth’s enamel, resulting in painful, infected cavities (caries).
 In dogs, tooth decay is rare representing less than 10% of all dental problems.
 The most common dental problems seen in dogs are periodontal disease and fratured teeth.

 "Periodontal disease is a term used to describe